statmike/vertex-ai-mlops/Applied GenAI/readme.md

     - Use [Vertex AI Matching Engine](https://cloud.google.com/vertex-ai/docs/matching-engine/overview) for stateful, low latency, vector searches
         - Create and Deploy an index
         - Perform online queries with hosted index
-        - Recreate the document bot from [Vertex AI GenAI For Document Q&A - MLB Rules](./Vertex%20AI%20GenAI%20For%20Document%20Q&A%20-%20MLB%20Rules.ipynb) using online queries
+        - Recreate the document bot using online queries
         - Rerunning for multiple `EXPERIMENT` values will deploy multiple indexes to the same index endpoint

 <p><center>